adas2/algo-practice/README.md

 4. Print perimeter of a tree
 5. Closest 3sum problem
 6. Given text file T and pattern P, find the number of anagrams of 'P' in T; (any ASCII character is a valid literal)
+7. Suppose you have a sorted array of integers.
+Apply a function of the form f(x)=a*x^2 + b*x + c to each element x of the array such that the resulting array is still sorted.
+Can you do it in better than O(n)
+8. Given two n-ary trees how can you check if their structures are same?
+(Hard problem).